Erik Hell

 Erik Hell (11 August 1911 – 11 March 1973) was a Swedish actor.
 Hell was born in Kalliokoski, Finland, to a Norwegian father and a Finnish mother.
 He moved to Sweden with his family in 1918 during the Finnish Civil War.
 He married the actress Öllegård Wellton in 1960.
+They were married until his death.
+He was the father of the actor Krister Hell.
+Erik Hell is buried in the memorial garden at Solna Cemetery.